ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 Logging
 -------

-Inside modules we provided a logging that should be used to inform the user.
+Inside modules, we provided logging that should be used to inform the user.
 Please, follow the levels below.

--  debug: for debug information, high detailed one, directed to programmers;
+-  debug: for debug information, a highly detailed one, directed to programmers;

--  info: something important for common user to know;
+-  info: something important for a common user to know;

 -  warning: something that should not be a big problem or a decision changed;

--  error: some error, but not capable of stop program;
+-  error: some error, but not capable of stopping program;

 -  critical: something that could stop the running program.